ingmarboeschen/JATSdecoder/README.md

 - **JATSdecoder::study.character()** applies several functions on specific elements of the `JATSdecoder()` result and can be used stand alone on any plain text input:
   - get.n.studies()   # extracts number of studies from sections or abstract
   - get.alpha.error()  # extracts alpha error from text
-  - get.method()  # extracts statistical methods from method and result section with *ngramaroundpattern()*
+  - get.method()  # extracts statistical methods from method and result section with `ngram()`
   - get.stats()  # extracts statistical results reported in text (abstract and full text, method and result section, result section only)
   - get.software()  # extracts software name/s mentioned in method and result section with dictionary search
-  - get.R.package()  # extracts mentioned R package name/sin method and result section with dictionary of all available R packages created with *available.packages()*
+  - get.R.package()  # extracts mentioned R package/s in method and result section with dictionary search on all available R packages created with `available.packages()`
   - get.power()  # extracts power (1-beta-error) if mentoioned in text
   - get.assumption()  # extracts mentioned assumptions from method and result section with dictionary search
   - get.multiple.comparison()  # extracts correction method for multiple testing from method and result section with dictionary search